Monday, November 3, 2025

 Monthly

-• Count of root cause fixes implemented this month.
-Share of team recognition tied to prevention outcomes, not volume alone
+Track root cause fixes implemented this month, and share team recognition tied to prevention outcomes, not volume alone

 Tips for managing complaints in high-pressure situations

 Burnout drops when two things change: the work flows sensibly, and people have time to decompress between complex cases.
-Once this happens, you’ll have a better chance of retaining staff.
+This sounds simple, but it needs to be built into how the team works.

 Clarity over noise

 Use clear standards for fairness and remedies.
-When people know what good looks like, they stop second-guessing, and decisions land faster.
+When people know what good looks like, they stop second-guessing, and make faster, better decisions.
 A lack of confidence causes stress and disengagement.

 Control and autonomy